TypicalCrusader/T4N-Tributaries-Framework/README.md

   * TypicalCrusader - Scripting, Putting idea into Reality
   * KeizerHarm and Tobbzn - Help with optimising the code and with giving me idea how to implement them
   * RadicalSquirel - GUI
-  * Jjsfw - Ck2 Tributaries like types customization
+  * Jjsfw - Ck2 Tributaries like types customization, bugfixing
   * Maokai, GreatMarshal and Tales of Ireland team - Spiritual Support :)